 - An Extras file.

 - This is a text-file extension to PalMod.
-This is a powerful and dangerous extension that lets you use PalMod to read and modify regions of the ROM that PalMod doesn't already know about.
+This is a powerful extension that lets you use PalMod to read regions of the ROM that PalMod doesn't already know about.
 To do this you place an Extras file in the same directory that you launch PalMod from.
+If you are certain you know what you're doing and that what you're looking at is a palette, you can even update the ROM at those locations.
 Bad Extras files may crash PalMod: : to fix that just fix or remove that bogus Extras file.

 Ryu's Pet Hamster

 This would create a PalMod entry for the "Ryu's Pet Hamster" palette that reads the 0x20 (0n32) bytes (representing 16 colors at two bytes per color) between 0x2400e to 0x2402e.
 You can specify a lot of Extras entries if you need to: at one point Jojo's support was entirely being done via SFIII3's Extras file support.